Byont-Ventures/hackathon/frontend/README.md

 - Create `.env.local` in the root folder, copy and paste the contents of `.env.example` in there
 - We recommend you create an [Alchemy account](https://dashboard.alchemy.com/) to prevent rate limiting by replacing the default public API key of this project with your own:
-  1. Create an account / sign in
+  1. Create an account/sign in
   2. Create a new app
   3. Select the `Goerli` network.
   4. Click on `View Key`